Law School Case Brief

 Reasonable minds frequently may differ on the question whether a particular affidavit establishes probable cause.
 The deference accorded to a magistrate's finding of probable cause does not preclude inquiry into the knowing or reckless falsity of the affidavit on which that determination was based.
-Courts must also insist that the magistrate perform his neutral and detached function and not serve merely as a rubber stamp for the police.
+Courts must also insist that the magistrate purport to perform his neutral and detached function and not serve merely as a rubber stamp for the police.
 Reviewing courts will not defer to a warrant based on an affidavit that does not provide the magistrate with a substantial basis for determining the existence of probable cause.
 Sufficient information must be presented to the magistrate to allow that official to determine probable cause; his action cannot be a mere ratification of the bare conclusions of others.

 Acting on the basis of information from a confidential informant, officers of the Burbank, Cal., Police Department initiated a drug-trafficking investigation involving surveillance of respondents' activities.
 Based on an affidavit summarizing the police officers' observations, Officer Rombach prepared an application for a warrant to search three residences and respondents' automobiles for an extensive list of items.
 The application was reviewed by several Deputy District Attorneys, and a facially valid search warrant was issued by a state-court judge.
 Ensuing searches produced large quantities of drugs and other evidence.
 Respondents were indicted for federal drug offenses, and filed motions to suppress the evidence seized pursuant to the warrant.
 After an evidentiary hearing, the District Court granted the motions in part, concluding that the affidavit was insufficient to establish probable cause.
 Although recognizing that Officer Rombach had acted in good faith, the court rejected the Government's suggestion that the Fourth Amendment exclusionary rule should not apply where evidence is seized in reasonable, good-faith reliance on a search warrant.
 The Court of Appeals affirmed, also refusing the Government's invitation to recognize a good-faith exception to the rule.
 The Government's petition for certiorari presented only the question whether a good-faith exception to the exclusionary rule should be recognized.